-People want to know if they take CBD hemp oil, will it lead to reduced anxiety, panic attacks, social anxiety disorder, anxiety and depression, and other anxiety induced symptoms?
+People want to know if they take CBD hemp oil, will it lead to reduced anxiety, panic attacks, social anxiety disorder, anxiety and depression, and other anxiety-induced symptoms?
 What does the science have to say about the benefits of cbd and cannabis products in treating anxiety and related medical conditions?

-In this article we will delve into the science to see what studies have found to be the relationship between CBD and anxiety.
+In this article, we will delve into the science to see what studies have found to be the relationship between CBD and anxiety.

 While pharmaceuticals for anxiety exist in a wide variety of forms, they often come with side effects severe enough that many people who suffer from anxiety avoid medications altogether.
 These side effects range from addiction and nausea to sexual dysfunction.

 With all of these side effects, many are turning to natural remedies in the hope of achieving a more balanced mood.
-Natural remedies range from habits you can add into your life to plant-based medicines.
+Natural remedies range from habits you can add to your life to plant-based medicines.